Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 Substrate limitations (carbon sources, nitrogen, etc.) to simulate specific industrial conditions or media.

 ## Model Construction and Curation:
 The Pseudomonas putida KT2440 Metabolic model was constructed using gene annotations, metabolic pathways, and biochemical data sourced from publicly available databases.
-The major curation steps include:
+The curation steps include:

 **Extraction and Validation of Reactions**: Reactions were extracted from KEGG and BiGG databases and validated against the genome sequence of P. putida KT2440 from NCBI.